babamohammed2022/win11-to-7-guide/README.md

    - https://github.com/Open-Shell/Open-Shell-Menu/releases
 2. Download the **Windows 7 skin**:
    - https://github.com/EJSnow/Windows-7-skin
-3. In Open-Shell settings, go to the **Skin** tab and import the downloaded skin.
+3. Go to C:\Program Files\Open-Shell\Skins and add the Windows 7 skin files, then go to the **Skin** tab and import the downloaded skin.

 ---